NLnetLabs/unbound-manual/source/use-cases/local-stub.rst

 The output will show all the resolvers configured, but we are interested in the first entry.
 Before configuring Unbound to be our resolver, the first entry is
 (likely) the resolver recommended by your router.

-..
-We will using :command:`scutil` to verify that we configured our resolver correctly in later steps, so make sure that you invoke the command before you make any changes.

-..
-Do we use scutil later?

 The simplest method of changing the resolver of your Mac is by using the System Preferences Window (the option of doing this step via the command line terminal also exists if you want to script this step).

-The steps go as follows.
+The steps go as follows:

 1. Open the Network tab in System Preferences.